jenkinsci/swarm-plugin/README.md

                                           custom fingerprints!
 Multiple options
-                                          are allowed. (default: ) -t (--toolLocation)                    : A tool location to be defined on this slave.
+                                          are allowed. (default: ) -t (--toolLocation)                    : A tool location to be defined on this agent.
 It is specified as
-                                          'toolName=location'
+                                          'toolName=location'.
  -tunnel VAL                            : Connect to the specified host and
                                           port, instead of connecting directly
                                           to Jenkins.
 Useful when connection to